-All these variables in flora and fauna and the exotic creatures itself make the jungles of Nepal majestic and amazing.
+All these variables in flora and fauna and the exotic creatures themselves make the jungles of Nepal majestic and amazing.
 As of now, Jungle Safari is one of the most popular activities to do in Nepal.
-With many of the 19% landmasses of the country which has been separated as National Parks and Protected Areas are open for travelers to visit, it was bound to get such popularity.
+With many of the 19% landmasses of the country which has been separated as National Parks and Protected Areas open for travelers to visit, it was bound to get such popularity.
 So, with the aim to offer the best Jungle Safari experience in Nepal.
 We have compiled an array of unique and special packages revolving around it.

 From Chitwan National Park to Bardi National Park, we offer a wide range of Jungle Safari options.
-So, hurry up and pick a package from our list down below and enjoy the wilderness of Nepal in its rawest and authentic form.
+So, hurry up and pick a package from our list down below and enjoy the wilderness of Nepal in its rawest and most authentic form.

 Likewise, all our packages are customizable and you can also consult our experts to create your own package which is perfect for your needs and desires.

 Is there any popular site for Jungle Safari?